ApptroveLabs/cordova_sdk/README.md

 After following all the above steps, Please add the trackier folder in the the `@awesome-cordova-plugins` which is located in the `node_modules`.

-You can downloads the trackier by the click on below link.
+You can download the trackier folder by the click on below link.

 Link - https://github.com/trackier/cordova_sdk/tree/main/ionic-native/trackier